 Self-Development: The Given Reality

-We Human Beings Are Born With The Potential For Curiosity, Which Guides Us To Search & Inquire.
-We Also Have To Look Upon Our Survival, But We Also Have Relatively More Capability For Reasoning Than Any Other Living Beings Found Until Now.
-We Should Develop Our Conscience & Properly Understand How To Distinguish Between Right & Wrong Decisions.
-But Unfortunately, Most People Don’t Have Clarity About It.
-They're Ready To Compromise Anything By Taking Convenient Decisions Rather Than The Right Ones, Knowingly Or Unknowingly, Mainly For Their Survival, Therefore Harming Their Own Lives & Those Of Others Too.
+We Humans, Like All Other Beings, Also Have To Look Upon Our Survival, But We Also Have Relatively More Capability For Reasoning Than Any Other Beings Found Until Now.
+But Unfortunately, Most People Are Ready To Compromise Anything By Taking Convenient Decisions Rather Than The Right Ones, Knowingly Or Unknowingly, Mainly For Their Survival, Therefore Harming Their Own Lives & Those Of Others Too.
+So We Should Develop Our Conscience & Properly Understand How To Distinguish Between Right & Wrong Decisions.

 According To Me, Self-Development Is The Given Reality Of Our Lives, As It Helps Us Gain More Clarity About Our Lives & Lead A Truly Meaningful & Purposeful Life.
 Please Remember That It's Not The Ultimate Reality.
 It's Yet To Be Found, If There's Any.
 I’ve Created A Framework For Self-Development That I Refine Whenever Needed.
 It's Completely Open To Changes, Whether It Be The Addition Or Subtraction Of Any Points, Categories, Or Sub-Categories In It.
 It’s Strictly Not Open To Interpretation, As It Causes A Lot Of Confusion & Misunderstanding.

-(1) Meaning: It is the process by which a person's character and abilities are gradually developed.
+(1) Meaning: It is the conscious process by which a person's character and abilities are gradually developed.

 (2) Everything We Do Or Are Going To Do Is Inherently Self-Interested: